-Acute angle-closure glaucoma is a serious eye condition that occurs when the fluid pressure inside your eye rises quickly.
+Acute angle-closure glaucoma is a serious eye condition that occurs when the fluid pressure inside the eye rises quickly.
 The usual symptoms are sudden, severe eye pain, a red eye and reduced or blurred vision.
-You may feel sick or be sick (vomit).
+Some people feel sick or are sick (vomit).
 Immediate treatment is needed to relieve symptoms and to prevent permanent loss of vision (severe sight impairment).

 What is acute angle-closure glaucoma?

 Acute angle-closure glaucoma occurs when the flow of aqueous humour (the clear fluid in the front section of the eye) out of the eye is blocked and, therefore, the pressure inside the eye becomes too high very quickly.
 It is an emergency because, if it is not treated quickly, it can lead to permanent loss of vision.

 Acute angle-closure glaucoma is also sometimes referred to as acute closed-angle glaucoma or just acute glaucoma.
 For ease, this leaflet will use the term 'acute glaucoma'.